dialect-map/dialect-map-ui/README.md

 ### Formatting
-All JavaScript files are formatted using [Prettier][prettier-web], and the custom properties defined in the `.prettierrc.json` file.
+All JavaScript files are formatted using [Prettier][prettier-webpage], and the custom properties defined in the `.prettierrc.json` file.
 To check for code style inconsistencies:

 ```shell